-- Supporting the training and professional development of the child care workforce - Improving on the development or implementation of early learning and developmental guidelines - Developing, implementing, or enhancing a tiered quality rating and improvement system for child care providers and services - Improving the supply and quality of child care programs and services for infants and toddlers - Establishing or expanding a statewide system of child care resource and referral services - Supporting compliance with state/territory requirements for licensing, inspection, monitoring, training, and health and safety (as described in section 5) - Evaluating the quality of child care programs in the state/territory, including evaluating how programs positively impact children - Supporting providers in the voluntary pursuit of accreditation - Supporting the development or adoption of high-quality program standards related to health, mental health, nutrition, physical activity, and physical development - Performing other activities to improve the quality of child care services, as long as outcome measures relating to improved provider preparedness, child safety, child wellbeing, or kindergarten entry are possible.
+-- Supporting the training and professional development of the child care workforce

+-- Improving on the development or implementation of early learning and developmental guidelines

+-- Developing, implementing, or enhancing a tiered quality rating and improvement system for child care providers and services

+- -- Improving the supply and quality of child care programs and services for infants and toddlers - -- Establishing or expanding a statewide system of child care resource and referral services

+-- Supporting compliance with state/territory requirements for licensing, inspection, monitoring, training, and health and safety (as described in section 5)

+-- Evaluating the quality of child care programs in the state/territory, including evaluating how programs positively impact children

+-- Supporting providers in the voluntary pursuit of accreditation

+-- Supporting the development or adoption of high-quality program standards related to health, mental health, nutrition, physical activity, and physical development

+-- Performing other activities to improve the quality of child care services, as long as outcome measures relating to improved provider preparedness, child safety, child well-being, or kindergarten entry are possible.

-Throughout this Plan, states and territories will describe the types of quality improvement activities where CCDF investments are being made, including but not limited to, quality set-aside funds and will describe the measurable indicators of progress used to evaluate state/territory progress in improving the quality of child care services for each expenditure (98.53(f)).
+Throughout this Plan, states and territories will describe the types of quality improvement activities where CCDF investments are being made, including but not limited to, quality set-aside funds and will describe the measurable indicators of progress used to evaluate state/territory progress in improving the quality of child care services for each expenditure (98.53(f)) These activities can benefit infants and toddlers through school age populations.